Programs in the Last Month of Autumn

 A couple of festivals, gastronomy programs take place on this day.

-The main Christmas Fair of the city on Vörösmarty Square usually kicks of early this year on 11.
+The main Christmas Fair of the city on Vörösmarty Square kicks off early this year on 10.
 November, Friday.

 Other Christmas Markets and Advent Festivals (at the Basilica, in Városháza Park, in the Palace Quarter, Erzsébet Square, Óbuda/distr.
 III.) begin around the last weekend of November.